-Smoke-Roasted Racks of Lamb with Garlic Rosemary Rub
+Smoke-Roasted Rack of Lamb with Garlic Rosemary Rub

 Alder wood smoke lends its subtle support to this recipe highlighting the tenderness of perfectly-cooked lamb and the flavors of rosemary and garlic.